Brown-University-Library/bell/README.md

 - compare imagefile-filenames to metadata-filenames
     - utils/check_filenames_against_metadata.py
-    - log output will list any image-files for which there's no metadata; work through any discrepancies w/J.C.
+    - end result: log output will list any image-files for which there's no metadata; work through any discrepancies w/J.C.
-    - end result: updated `e__accession_number_to_data_dict.json`
     - work:
         - emailed J.C. list of non-matches 2016-04-11
         - 558 image-directory filenames were found in the metadata